ModifAmorphic/outward/ActionUI/Assets/ReadmeAssets/Wiki.md

 #### Component Toggles
 - The "Action Slots (Restart)" option enables or disables Action UI's configurable Hotbars.
 A **game restart** is required for this to take effect.
 Disabling enables Outward's built in Quick Slots.
 - "Durability Display" toggles the durability display on and off.
 No restart required.
+- "Equipment Sets" toggles Equipment Sets addon menu and skills.
+- "Craft from Stash" allows use of items in crafting menus directly from the character's stash.
+  - "Outside Towns" enables "Craft from Stash" anywhere.

 ***